GPU Rendering Overview

 V-Ray RT for GPU has two back-ends (or engines).
 One is based on OpenCL (see the references section below for more info on OpenCL) and the other one - on the nVidia CUDA platform.

 The OpenCL engine should be able to run on any OpenCL- compatible hardware.
 However this may or may not be true based on different manufacturers and driver versions.
 Below is a list of tests we have performed (Until June 2015) and the results:

 - nVidia - V-Ray RT Open CL works properly on Fermi-, Kepler- or Maxwell based cards with the latest drivers (353.06).
 Cards with architecture older than Fermi DO NOT work with OpenCL.

 - AMD GPUs - RT OpenCL on AMD works only with the latest drivers (14.502), using V-Ray 3.00.01 and AMD GPU with GCN architecture.
+It also works with AMD drivers 15 (or newer) and V-Ray 3.30.01 (or newer).
 It does not work in any other configuration.

 - Intel GPUs - RT Open CL does NOT work on Intel GPUs

 - CPU (Using Intel or AMD OpenCL runtime) - V-Ray RT Open CL works on all V-Ray versions with the latest Intel/AMD runtimes.